mcheese/inno-neuro/README.md

   * Neuronale Architektur, Design
   * Konkrete Prototypen, Architekturen
     * MY-NEUPOWER
-       The application of a neurocomputer for a control problem) Performance of a Bus-based Parallel Computer with Integer-Representation Processors Applied to Artificial Neural
+      (The application of a neurocomputer for a control problem, Performance of a Bus-based Parallel Computer with Integer-Representation Processors Applied to Artificial Neural
-        Network and Parallel AI Domains
+        Network and Parallel AI Domains)
+    * TrueNorth !
+    * SpiNNacker ???
-    *
+    * Neurogrid ???
   * Ausblick, Trends